South America

 Money and connectivity

-Budgeting: Budgeting in Chile works best when you separate gateway-city prices from smaller-city or secondary-stop costs before the route is locked.
+Budgeting: Budgeting in Chile usually works better if you separate gateway-city prices from smaller-city or secondary-stop costs before the route is locked.

 Connectivity: A local or regional eSIM is usually enough in Chile, but what saves more time is having station, airport, or intercity transfer logic ready before each move.